Find Trade Colleges

 Long Island City, NY

-A rank of #2 on this year’s list means Apex Technical School is a great place for construction trades students.
-Apex Technical School is a fairly small private for-profit school located in the large city of Long Island City.
+You’ll join some of the best and brightest minds around you if you attend Apex Technical School.
+The school came in at #2 on this year’s Best Construction Trades Trade Schools in New York list.
+Apex Technical School is a small private for-profit school located in the large city of Long Island City.

 #3